cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/FCSDKUI.md

     return communicationViewController
 }
 ```
-Excellent, with all that said and done. we can call our **CommunicationViewControllerRepresentable** class inside our SwiftUI View.
+Excellent, with all that said and done, we can call our **CommunicationViewControllerRepresentable** class inside our SwiftUI View.

 ```swift
 struct Communication: View {